forlond/phpunit-testing-tools/docs/symfony_form.md

 public function expect(Constraint|string $message): self
 ```

 Use the method `expect` to indicate the existence of a form error message.
+The `expect` order invocation is relevant,
+but it can be disabled by using the method `disableStrictSequence`.

 Example: Assert the form errors have an exact message.